nickfargo/state/_includes/content/api/state.md

 ## [State](#state)

 A `State` models a set of behaviors on behalf of an owner object.
-The owner may undergo **transitions** that change its **current** state from one to another, and in so doing adopt a different set of behaviors.
+The owner may undergo [transitions](/docs/#concepts--transitions) that change its **current** state from one to another, and in so doing adopt a different set of behaviors.

-Distinct behaviors are modeled in each state by defining a set of method overrides, to which calls made on the owner will be redirected so long as a state remains current.
+Distinct behaviors are modeled in each state by defining [method overrides](/docs/#concepts--methods), to which calls made on the owner will be redirected so long as a state remains current.

 States are structured as a rooted tree, where **substates** inherit from a single **superstate**.
 While a substate is current, it and all of its ancestor superstates are **active**.